quacksouls/bitburner/doc/guide/hgw.md

    [`hack.js`](script/hgw/hack.js) and allow you to steal 50% of the target's money.

-Here is an [example HGW manager script](script/hgw/world.js) to pool the resources of world servers to hack a common target.
+Here is an [example sequential batcher](script/hgw/world.js) that pools the resources of world servers to hack a common target.

 [[TOC](README.md "Table of Contents")]